strongloop/loopback-example-full-stack/README.md

   angular`, with a few modifications to make it work better in the full-stack project.

  - `server/` is the main HTTP server that brings together all other components.
+Also сontains the REST API server; it exposes the shared models via
+  REST API.

 ## Build